bartificer/programming-by-stealth/docs/pbs55.md

 2. If you don’t already have one, add a short pithy description of the recipe directly below the page heading.
 Add your description as an `<h2>` with the text _‘Description’_, and a paragraph styled as a lead paragraph.
 The header is helpful to screen readers and search engines, but is not needed visually, so hide it with the `sr-only` utility class.
 3. Use one of the `h1` … `h6` classes to style the heading of the ingredients table appropriately.
 4. Update the quotation so it uses the appropriate content classes, and so it uses a `<footer>` tag with the appropriate class for the attribution of the quotation.
-5. Update the equipment flex box to make use of the `list-unstyled` class and remove the `d-block` work-around.
+5. Update the equipment flex box to make use of the `list-unstyled` class and remove the `d-block` workaround.
 6. Make any other improvements you think are appropriate.

 ## Final Thoughts

-We’re now well into the second Bootstrap’s four aspects.
-We made a first pass through the first aspect, the _utility classes_, in the previous two instalments, we’ve now made a good start on the second, Bootstrap’s so-called _content classes_, and we’ll probably finish that out in the next instalment with a look at tables, images, and figures.
+We’re now well into the second of Bootstrap’s four aspects.
+We made a first pass through the first aspect, the _utility classes_, in the previous two instalments.
+We’ve now made a good start on the second, Bootstrap’s so-called _content classes_.
+And we’ll probably finish that out in the next instalment with a look at tables, images, and figures.
 When that’s done we’ll move on to the most significant aspect of all — the _layout_ classes.
 Finally, quite a few instalments from now, we’ll have a look at some of the custom _components_ Bootstrap provides (things like modal dialogues, collapsible sections, etc.).